Summer BBQ Series: How to Grill the Perfect Steak

 Chef-Robert-Morales

-Here’s the lowdown: Firstly, try to head to your local butcher shop when sourcing your meat, and get the best quality you can find.
-It’s important to try and source grass-fed meats, which can yield amazing results on the BBQ when handled correctly (don’t worry, we’ll show you how!)
+Here’s the lowdown: Firstly, try to head to your local butcher shop when sourcing your meat and get the best quality you can find.
+It’s important to try to source grass-fed meats, which can yield amazing BBQ results when handled correctly (don’t worry, we’ll show you how!)

-The benefits of pasture-raised beef are threefold to grain-fed beef, with higher omega-3s and essential nutrients for fatty acids that the body doesn’t normally absorb from store-bought conventional beef.
-So head to your local butcher and try and source grass-fed meat for the first step to a perfect steak.
+The benefits of pasture-raised beef are threefold that of grain-fed beef, with higher omega-3s and essential nutrients for fatty acids that the body doesn’t normally absorb from store-bought conventional beef.
+So head to your local butcher and try to source grass-fed meat for the first step to a perfect steak.

 Now, let’s get into the cuts!
 The scotch fillet is the best boneless cut of meat, with the most flavour and minimal trimming effort.
 Next in line is the T-Bone porterhouse steak.
-You can always check with your local butcher for the best availability and cuts at the time.
+Rump steak is another excellent option, known for its affordability and flavour, though it can become tough if cooked beyond medium.
+You can always check with your local butcher for the best availability and cuts.

-For those with a budget-friendly desire, skirt steak is amazing but must be marinated in fruit with naturally occurring enzymes (like pineapple, papaya, and kiwi).
+For those with a budget-friendly desire, skirt steak is amazing, but it must be marinated in fruit with naturally occurring enzymes (like pineapple, papaya, and kiwi).
 A little goes a long way with amounts, so be careful!
-Only a couple of tablespoons of the fruit should be used, and you can marinade from 2-6 hours.
-After that, you can go ahead and add extra flavourings like paprika, garlic, soy, etc.
+Only a couple of tablespoons of the fruit should be used, and you can marinade for 2-6 hours.
+After that, add extra flavourings like paprika, garlic, soy, etc.

 chef-is-prepping-a-steak

-Of course, on a stinking hot day this will happen faster than cooler days, but as a general rule we’ve got the following tips:
+Of course, on a stinking hot day, this will happen faster than on cooler days, but as a general rule, we’ve got the following tips:

-• Chef Joseph Webb recommends taking out thicker cuts like T-bone 45-minutes before chucking them on the barbie.
-With thinner cuts like scotch fillet, though, he recommends keeping them in the fridge until they’re ready to go on the barbie,
+• Chef Joseph Webb recommends taking out thicker cuts like T-bone 45 minutes before chucking them on the Barbie.
+With thinner cuts like scotch fillet, though, he recommends keeping them in the fridge until they’re ready to go on the barbecue,

-• The Australian Butchers’ Guild recommend taking steaks out of the fridge 10-minutes before throwing them on the barbecue,
+• The Australian Butchers’ Guild recommends taking steaks out of the fridge 10 minutes before throwing them on the barbecue,

-• Wayne Solomon, Chief Food Analyst of Seagrass Boutique Hospitality Group (of The Meat & Wine Co) also recommends cooking steaks at room temperature.
-You don’t have to leave them out for hours, according to Solomon, but at least let them sit for a few minutes out of the fridge before throwing on the grill.
+• Wayne Solomon, Chief Food Analyst of Seagrass Boutique Hospitality Group (The Meat & Wine Co), recommends cooking steaks at room temperature.
+You don’t have to leave them out for hours, but at least let them sit for a few minutes out of the fridge before throwing them on the grill.

-It’s tempting to throw your steaks on the barbie as soon as you start to see smoke and feel a bit of heat, but to grill the perfect steaks you should wait until it’s sizzling hot.
+It’s tempting to throw your steaks on the barbecue as soon as you see smoke and feel a bit of heat, but to grill the perfect steaks, you should wait until the grill sizzles hot.
 Letting your grill get nice and toasty is the best way to char your steaks and seal in that mouth-watering barbecue flavour.

-You literally want to hear that sizzle when the steaks hit the grill.
-Chef Joseph Webb suggests letting it heat up for around 15-20 minutes with the lid down.
-Use that time to sit down, grab yourself a drink, and chat with guests before attending to your grilling duties.
-A hotter barbecue also lets the steaks cook faster, meaning you can get back to the party sooner.
+You want to hear the sizzle when the steaks hit the grill.
+Chef Joseph Webb suggests letting the barbecue heat up for 15-20 minutes with the lid down.
+Use that time to sit down, grab a drink, and chat with guests before attending to your grilling duties.
+A hotter barbecue also lets the steaks cook faster, meaning you can return to the party sooner.

-There’s nothing more pleasing to the eye than a juicy steak with crispy criss cross grill marks.
+There’s nothing more pleasing to the eye than a juicy steak with crispy crisscross grill marks.
+This technique creates beautiful grill marks and helps develop a delicious crust on your steak.
 To get that effect on your steaks:

 3. Repeat on the other side.

-Note: Putting your steaks back down in a different cooking spot after rotating is essential – the original spot will take longer to heat back up, meaning less char marks.
-Using this technique stops the hot barbecue griddles from charring your steaks and lets your meat cook more evenly.
-Turning them 90-degrees allows the steak to get exposure to different parts of the hot plate and gives you those criss cross char marks.
+Note: Putting your steaks back down in a different cooking spot after rotating is essential – the original spot will take longer to heat back up, meaning fewer char marks.
+This technique stops the hot barbecue griddles from charring your steaks and lets your meat cook more evenly.
+Turning them 90 degrees exposes the steak to different hot plate parts and gives you those crisscross char marks.

 How to grill rare, medium, and well-done steaks

-Nothing makes you a better summer barbecue host than delivering steaks grilled just the way your guests like.
+Nothing makes you a better summer barbecue host than knowing how to cook the perfect steak to your guests’ preferences.
 If you’re not quite sure how to tell the difference between rare, medium, and well done, here’s how to do it – and how to cook each one perfectly according to the Australian Butchers’ Guild.
+By mastering these techniques, you can ensure every guest enjoys a delicious steak cooked to their preference.

 How to cook the perfect rare steak